nicobistolfi/go-rest-api/docs/docs/deployments/serverless.md

 1. Modify the `serverless.yml` file to change AWS region, function name, or API Gateway settings.
 2. Update the `main.go` file if you need to change the Lambda function's behavior.
-3. Adjust the `Makefile` if you need to modify the build or deployment process.
+3. Adjust the `Taskfile.yml` if you need to modify the build or deployment process.

 ## Accessing the API